kushalseth/testprojects/README.md

 # Details of repository

+This is a  test project with API integration, DB creation, .net core and react for the below Problem statement.
+This has been done as a part of some technical discussion.

 Complete project from Creatng API, writing test cases, connecting to DB and some DB Queries.

 - **Compress Folder:** It has all the details of ABTest, .Net Core API and DB context.